WORDS BY STEPHEN YU

 At the start, Lorenzo was running the brand out of his garage, which is where Virgil Abloh first picked up a piece.
 A few conversations later and Lorenzo was supplying clothes to Yeezy, and found his brand on the rails of one of America’s top department stores, Barneys.
 Fear of God kickstarted the luxury streetwear revolution in the fashion industry, and Lorenzo has aspirations for the brand to become as big as the likes of Ralph Lauren, but with a much wider audience, speaking to a broad range of American subcultures.
 There are various ‘90s references in the Fear of God designs –– think Kurt Cobain and characters from films like ‘The Breakfast Club’ –– yet the brand also feels completely modern, with inspiration taken from young street-style trendsetters, too.

 While Fear of God has its roots firmly in T-shirts and streetwear staples, it’s beginning to become much more than that, bringing forth a unique take on new American luxury.
-Today, Fear of God is all about creating everyday clothes with a touch of sophistication and all-American spirit –– everything from the colour to the silhouettes and even the emotions captured are distinctly American.
+Today, Fear of God is all about creating everyday clothes with a touch of sophistication and all-American spirit –– everything from the color to the silhouettes and even the emotions captured are distinctly American.
 The brand draws on more than just hip-hop and grunge, there are also nods to Wall Street, Californian skate culture, varsity jackets, and classic denim.

 Fear of Good Collections